asabaal/midi_song_creation_tool/README.md

 - **Integration Tests**: Test API endpoints and module interactions
 - **End-to-End Tests**: Test full application workflows using Cypress

-For more details about the testing suite, see the [tests/README.md](tests/README.md) file.
+For more details about the testing suite, see the [tests/README.md](tests/README.md) file and [.github/QUALITY_GATES.md](.github/QUALITY_GATES.md) for information about the quality gates implementation.

 ## Code Quality